arnab20ghosh/iamarnabg/docs/companies/apt_global.md

 ### ***My job***

-I worked as an engineer in the firm.
+I worked as an engineer at the firm.
 I was responsible for all the phases the project went through.
-The stages include: designing, drafting, material ordering, vendor development for manufacturing, QA of the manufactured parts, overseeing fabrication, and commissioning.
+The stages include designing, drafting, material ordering, vendor development for manufacturing, QA of the manufactured parts, overseeing fabrication, and commissioning.

 ### ***Roles and responsibilities***